vineetk1/interact-keras-model/README.md

 ```
 git clone https://github.com/vineetk1/interact-keras-model.git
 ```
-The directory structure is as follow.
-The "interactKerasmodel.py" has the main program.
+The directory structure is as follows.
+The "interactKerasmodel.py" file has the main program.
 ```
 cd interact-keras-model
 ls